Simple heart health promoting ingredients, tons of veggies, and easy clean up make this Salmon en Papillote recipe a dream come true

 Another great thing about Valentine’s Day is chocolate.
 No, I’m not thinking about boxed chocolate; no thank you.
 I’m talking dark, good, real chocolate… yum!!
 I’ve been on a chocolate drinking kick lately — chocolate in my smoothies, boozy hot chocolate, chocolate cream fizz… plus I put it in my pancakes.

-If you feel the need to add a carbohydrate, I added some cooked rice into the packet after cooking.
+I added some cooked rice into the packet after cooking for some carbohydrates.
 The tomatoes & mushrooms release their juices which were quite tasty when soaked up by the rice.
 A slice of bread would be a good addition, too, or leave it out altogether.

 You might notice that there is no butter or oil.
 I tested one with a little olive oil and one without anything, and I couldn’t tell the difference between the two which is why I left it out.
 I don’t think it needs it; it’s as rich and buttery and delicious without the added oil.